-The academy/nursery's senior members of staff with designated responsibility for child protection undertake child protection training and training in inter-agency working, that is provided by Central Bedfordshire LSCB and undertake refresher training at 2 yearly intervals.
+The academy/nursery's senior members of staff with designated responsibility for child protection must undertake child protection training and training in inter-agency working, that is provided by PAN Bedfordshire

+LSCB and undertake refresher training at 2 yearly intervals.
 The Principal/Manager and all other academy/nursery staff, including non-teaching staff, undertake appropriate safeguarding and child protection induction training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to equip them to carry out their responsibilities for child protection effectively, which is kept up to date by refresher training annually.
 (The SCR holds all training dates and details).
-Staff are also committed to sign the BEST code of conduct and will also sign to say they have read the following:
+Staff are also committed to sign the BEST Staff Code of Conduct and will also sign to say they have read the following:

-- BEST Anti-Bribery Policy (July 2023) - BEST Confidential Reporting (Whistle blowing) Policy (January 2024)

-- BEST Data Protection (GDPR) & Privacy Notices Policy (September 2023) - BEST Health & Safety Policy (April 2023) - Behaviour Policy - E-Safety Policy - Keeping Children Safe in Education (Sept 2023) see Appendix 4 for applicable sections - Child on Child Abuse Policy (formerly known as Peer on Peer Abuse Policy)
+- BEST Anti-Bribery Policy (Updated June 2023) - BEST Confidential Reporting (Whistle blowing) Policy (January 2024) - BEST Data Protection (GDPR) & Privacy Notices Policy (September 2024) - BEST Health & Safety Policy (April 2024) - Behaviour Policy (assigned locally) - Online Safety Policy (assigned locally) - Keeping Children Safe in Education (Sept 2024) see Appendix 4 for applicable sections - Child on Child Abuse Policy (formerly known as Peer on Peer Abuse Policy) (assigned locally)